 Caregivers of persons who lack mental capacity can apply to be their Court-Appointed Deputy, which gives them the power to make important decisions on behalf of their care recipients.
 These decisions could be regarding the care recipient’s personal welfare (including health matters) or property and finance matters.

-Parents of children in the graduating cohorts of Special Education (SPED) schools, some day activity centres (DACs) and sheltered workshops (SWs) can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their children's Deputy, so as to be able to continue making legal decisions for them after they turn 21 (age of maturity in Singapore).
-Parents can contact the social worker for more information.
+Parent/caregiver of children in the graduating cohorts of Special Education (SPED) schools, enrolled in an MSF-funded Day Activity Centre (DAC) or Sheltered Workshop (SW) can tap on the Assisted Deputyship Application Programme (ADAP) to apply to be their children's Deputy, so as to be able to continue making legal decisions for them after they turn 21 (age of maturity in Singapore).
+They can approach the organization for more information.

-Once the care recipient turns 21, the caregiver needs to apply to the Court to seek a court order to be appointed as a Deputy.
-Caregivers who do not qualify for ADAP can contact the agencies below for guidance in their deputyship application.
+Once the care recipient turns 21, the parent/caregiver need to apply to the Court to seek a court order to be appointed as a Deputy.
+Parent/caregiver who do not qualify for ADAP may approach MINDS Future Care Planning for guidance in their deputyship application.

 Caregivers may also approach one of the doctors listed in the Service Directory to enquire about the need to get a mental capacity assessment report for the purpose of deputyship appointment for their care recipient.